 Advanced Custom Fields (PRO) – ACF is my ride or die plugin.
 It’s a fantastic platform for custom development, handling the creation and management of all your custom fields.
 The Pro version has even more bells and whistles, allowing you to create dynamic page layouts and more, all through ACF!

 WP Rocket – WP Rocket is one of the best caching plugins I’ve ever used.
 It’s built for simplicity and speed – and it delivers.
 If you’re looking to make your website lightening-fast, you can’t do any better.

 LayerSlider – LayerSlider is one of the best-selling plugins on CodeCanyon for a reason.
 This plugin allows you to create powerful, flashy, dynamic sliders for your website.
 Display media, text copy, links, and more in an attractive, eye-catching way.

 Bloom – Made by Elegant Themes, Bloom is a super easy-to-use plugin to create email opt-in forms and popups.
 It connects to dozens of email marketing providers, keeps track of conversions, and more!

-MDD Hosting – I’ve only been on MDD for about six months.
-However, I have never been more impressed with a host.
+MDD Hosting – I have never been more impressed with a host.
 They’re a smaller company, but their customer support and uptime are stellar.
 Plus, their LiteSpeed servers make your website’s speed soar.